sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 We love Grafana and think its the best monotoring/dashboard tool that is out there (and it is Open Source).
 If you haven't used it before you will be amazed.
 Sitespeed.io ships with a couple of default dashboards but with the power of Grafana its easy to create your own.

 What extra great (for you) is that Grafana support multiple data sources, meaning you easily can create dashboards that gets data from your sitespeed.io runs, integrate it with your RUM data and with your business metrics like convertion rate.
 The potential with Grafana is endless.

-# Choosing performance tool
-## sitespeed.io vs other tools
-There are other great Open Source tools out there that you can use (we like WebPageTest if you remove the privacy issues).
-There are also probably a couple of good paid tools that you can use.
-But remember one thing and this is important: we created sitespeed.io for the love of real users and developers, we want to make it easy and cheap to monitor performance so that it is EASY for you to make sure your users have a great experience.
-Compare it to the paid tools where the creators are in it from the money.
-They will say the "care" about the users but we are certain that you will see through them.
-We have a couple of examples how much some of the tools "really" cares and you can contact me and I can share that with you.

-# Setting up Graphite and Grafana in Linux
-Setting up Graphite and Grafana on Linux is some works the first time, but when you have it up and running you rearly need to touch it again (only time is when you want to update Grafana).
-We have users that has been using the same instance for the last five years and never needs to do anything else than update Grafana and update security issues on the server.

-## Setting up Graphite on AWS

-### Using Docker compose

 ## Testing on desktop